Phil Parkinson: Wrexham

 On 1 July 2021, Parkinson was appointed manager of National League side Wrexham on a 12-month rolling contract.
 Parkinson was awarded the National League Manager of the Month award for March 2022 after leading the team to four wins and a draw.
 This award came two days after Wrexham had defeated league leaders Stockport County 2–0 in the FA Trophy semi-final to win a place in the final at Wembley against Bromley.
+In the final, Wrexham would finish as runners-up to Bromley.
+In the league, they finished second behind Stockport County before losing 5–4 at home to Grimsby Town in the play-off semi-finals.
+In the following season, Wrexham, under Parkinson, achieved promotion to League Two as National League champions in the 2022–23 season.
+This marked a return for Wrexham to the English Football League after a 15-year absence.
+Wrexham would ultimately accrue 111 points in total, four points clear of Notts County in second place.
+The 111 league points total set a record for the top five divisions of English league football.
+In their 2023–24 League Two campaign, they would achieve a second successive promotion in second place behind Stockport County.